MatMyfta/ML-on-MSP430/Readme.md

 The algorithm is an adaptation of the AEP algorithm for the MSP430 FR5994 controller, in particular the changes involve the memory usage of the algorithm.
 For instance, the `int` type is changed with the `uint16_t` type implemented in the `stdint.h` library; another important type modification is the float, that is the main memory harvesting type because of the implementation of the dataset, and it is changed with the `fixed` type implemented in the `fixed.h` library (from libfixed).

+At the moment the algorithms working are k-means and kNN.
+The decision tree algorithm is having some execution problems yet.

 ### Dataset

 The dataset is the original dataset presented in the AEP algorithm.